tarami6/contract-builder/README.md

-This is POC for an inovation project - Amadocs - example https://contractb.herokuapp.com/
+This is POC for an innovation project - Amadocs - example https://contractb.herokuapp.com/ I won first place - AWS AMDOCS hackathon with this product.